asutoshpalai/pythia/about/index.md

 # Disclaimer
 I am not an OS expert, I am still exploring such low-level stuff myself.
 I developed this as an intersecting engagement and plan to continue on it.
 I just follow available guides, learn stuff and then try to code it.

+# Licenses
+This project in under [GLPv3 License](https://github.com/asutoshpalai/pythia/blob/master/LICENSE).
+So, feel free to use this for your own purpose.

 # Contribute or Contact
-I would love to see contributions on it and they are very welcome.
+Any kind of contribution is welcome and I would love to see some.
 If you want to reach me, drop me a mail at [asupalai@gmail.com](mailto:asupalai@gmail.com).
 I would be happy to hear from you.